gonka-ai/gonka-docs/docs/Capabilities/Text-generation.md

 # Text generation models

-Text generation models, commonly known as generative pre-trained transformers or large language models, are trained to interpret natural language and code.
-These models generate text outputs based on the inputs they receive, often referred to as “prompts.”
-Crafting a prompt is essentially the process of “programming” a language model, typically by giving instructions or examples that demonstrate how to complete a task successfully.
+Text generation models, also referred to as large language models or generative pre-trained transformers, are designed to understand and produce natural language and code.
+These models create text outputs based on the inputs they are given, often known as “prompts.”
+Structuring a prompt effectively is similar to “programming” the model by providing it with instructions or examples that outline the desired task.

-Using open-source text generation models, you can build applications to:
+By leveraging open-source text generation models, you can develop applications for various purposes, such as:

-- Draft documents
+- Composing documents
-- Write computer code
+- Generating computer code
-- Answer questions about a knowledge base
+- Responding to questions based on a knowledge base
-- Analyze texts
+- Analyzing textual content
-- Give software a natural language interface
+- Enabling natural language interfaces for software
-- Tutor in a range of subjects
+- Providing tutoring across different subjects
-- Translate languages
+- Translating languages
-- Simulate characters for games
+- Simulating characters for interactive environments

-To access a model through the WeAI API, you send a request to the Chat Completions API with your inputs and API key, and you’ll receive a response with the model’s output.
+To use a model via the WeAI API, you submit a request through the Chat Completions API with your inputs and API key, receiving a response containing the model’s output.

-You can test different models in the chat playground.
+You can experiment with various models using the chat playground.

 ## Quickstart
 Chat models take a list of messages as input and return a model-generated message as output.
 Although the chat format is designed to make multi-turn conversations easy, it's just as useful for single-turn tasks without any conversation.